AMIT-BHATI/Shoper/README.md

 ## Usage

-Simply open `index.html` in your favorite web browser to view the project.
+Simply open `npm start` in your favorite web browser to view the project.

 ## Customization